happycube/ld-decode/README.md

 # Deployment of Capture Hardware

-Please Read the [VHS-Decode Wiki](https://github.com/oyvindln/vhs-decode/wiki) for more in-depth information.
+Please Read the [VHS-Decode Wiki](https://github.com/oyvindln/vhs-decode/wiki) for more in-depth information as it has examples locations and setup photos for various decks that have been [RF tap'ed and tested](https://github.com/oyvindln/vhs-decode/wiki/004-The-Tap-List).

 If there is no info on your VCR in the wiki then acquire the service manual for your device, Google it!

-Your find and probe/solder an BNC bulk head to your RF output starting with test points.

-Test points normally will be called the following:
+(But they are nearly all labelled clearly, so are not hard to visually identify and if serviced commonly marked with a sharpie)

+1. Find your test points test points will be called one of the following if looking though a service manual or labels on the VCR boards:

+Modulated Video:

-**RF Y, RF C, RF Y+C, PB, V RF, V ENV, ENV, ENVELOPE, VIDEO ENVE, VIDEO ENVELOPE** - Video
+RF C, RF Y+C, PB, V RF, V ENV, ENV, ENVELOPE, VIDEO ENVE, VIDEO ENVELOPE

+(Normally accompanied by a Composite test point useful if your VCR only has a SCART connection you can add another BNC for video)

+HiFi Audio:

-**RF-Out, A-RF, HIFI RF** - Audio
+RF-Out, A-RF, HIFI RF

-These can be found on mainboard test points on consumer VCR's, but on higher-end units you have more options, once located solder an pigtail BNC or SMA connector for easy signal hook up to your capture device and mount to the back of the device or thread though an opening if available, do not make sharp bends in cabling.
+2. Decide on connection method, Soldered or Clipped/Clamped.
+(Soldered is recommended due to reliability)

+For some Sony decks you can use Dupont connectors on the pins to save effort soldering or hooking an probe.

+For alligator clips this is red signal black ground if you have bigger test points like on Rackmount and later prosumer decks.

+For direct soldering RG178 or RG316 cable to an BNC bulk head is recommended this allows a short clean direct run to a fixed mounting point you can drill or melt/file out or just thread the cable though a ventilation slit and so on.

+3. Test to see if an 10uf capacitor is needed, If you want to see your tape during RF capture or are playing SVHS or other higher bandwidth tapes you will need to add one in-line before your bulkhead/probe connection to avoid signal dropout.
+(Applies to most VCRs but not all)

+**Note** Do not make sharp bends in any RF cabling.

+**Note** with Coax cable (RGxxx etc) the centre stranded wire is signal and outer shield wire is ground twist the ground strands tight to make a solder able connection, and use ample flux to flow solder correctly, then wipe with 99.9% IPA to clean the flux off.

-Some UMATIC decks have a direct RF output on the back that may be viable. (*needs expanding on*)
+**Note** Some UMATIC decks have a direct RF output on the back that may be viable for RF capture. (*needs expanding on*)

 # Dependencies - Software